 Strictly speaking, "lapse" means termination of a policy with forfeiture, but in the context of anti-selection has come to include any termination or the election of the extended term insurance non-forfeiture option.
-"Anti-selective lapse" is a tendency of healthy policyholders to lapse or unhealthy policyholders not to lapse, with a concomitant deterioration in the insurer's mortality or morbidity experience.
+"Anti-selective lapse" is a tendency of policies on healthy insured lives to lapse or unhealthy insured lives not to lapse, with a concomitant deterioration in the insurer's mortality or morbidity experience.
 To determine whether the tendency has operated in a particular case would require either a re-underwriting of those who have lapsed and those who have not, or a study of the mortality among those who lapsed, neither of which is likely to be practical.
-Policyholders will, however, make decisions in their own perceived interest, so that anti-selective lapse is plausible whenever that perceived interest is for unhealthy policyholders not to lapse or for healthy policyholders to lapse.
+Policy owners will, however, make decisions in their own perceived interest, so that anti-selective lapse is plausible whenever that perceived interest is for policies on unhealthy lives not to lapse or for policies on healthy lives to lapse.

 - It is difficult to estimate with confidence the intensity of anti-selective lapse.
-It is plausible for the intensity to be proportional to the intensity of policyholder perceived interest.
-However anti-selective lapse is merely a tendency provoked by the policyholder's perceived interest.
-The policyholder may not know the true state of his or her health.
-The policyholder may imprudently favour, or be obliged by financial pressure to adopt, a short-term interest with long-term detriment; thus, an unhealthy policyholder may lapse when the premium increases, perceiving the policy to be no longer affordable.
-Through ignorance or inertia, a healthy policyholder may continue a policy which could be replaced by a superior one.
-Moreover, anti-selective lapse is not the unvarying effect of a decision in the policyholder's perceived interest.
-For instance, an unhealthy policyholder may lapse a policy no longer needed for which the healthy policyholder perceives continuing need.
-Without pertinent and reliable experience, however, the actuary would not assume that the non-lapsation of healthy policyholders favourably affects the mortality best estimate for the persisting policyholders. - The premise to the actuary's assumptions would be that policyholder decisions will tend to serve their perceived interest, and will not serve the insurer's interest unless the two run together.
+It is plausible for the intensity to be proportional to the intensity of policy owner perceived interest.
+However, anti-selective lapse is merely a tendency provoked by the policy owner's perceived interest.
+The policy owner may not know the true state of health of the life insured.
+The policy owner may imprudently favour, or be obliged by financial pressure to adopt, a short-term interest with long-term detriment; thus, a policy on an unhealthy life may lapse when the premium increases, the policy owner perceiving the policy to be no longer affordable.
+Through ignorance or inertia, a policy on a healthy life may be continued by a policy owner, even though it could be replaced by a superior one.
+Moreover, anti-selective lapse is not the unvarying effect of a decision in the policy owner's perceived interest.
+For instance, a policy owner may lapse a policy on an unhealthy life, if the policy is no longer needed, or the policy on a healthy life may remain in force if the policy owner perceives a continuing need.
+Without pertinent and reliable experience, however, the actuary would not assume that the non-lapsation of policies on healthy lives favourably affects the mortality best estimate for the persisting insurance contracts. - The premise to the actuary's assumptions would be that policy owner decisions will tend to serve their perceived interest, and will not serve the insurer's interest unless the two run together.

-Examples where the perceived interest of the healthy policyholder may be to lapse include premium increase at renewal of term insurance, unfavourable underwriting decision at renewal of re-entry term insurance, benefit decrease or premium increase of adjustable insurance, premium needed to avoid termination of universal life insurance with exhausted funding, reduction in policyholder dividend scale, offer or availability of a superior replacement policy, such as by the creation of preferred underwriting class, significant but temporary increase (spike) in non-forfeiture value, and downgrade in the insurer's credit rating.
+Examples where the perceived interest of the policy owners of policies with healthy life insureds may be to lapse include premium increase at renewal of term insurance, unfavourable underwriting decision at renewal of re-entry term insurance, benefit decrease or premium increase of adjustable insurance, premium needed to avoid termination of universal life insurance with exhausted funding, reduction in policy dividend scale, offer or availability of a superior replacement policy, such as by the creation of preferred underwriting class, significant but temporary increase (spike) in non-forfeiture value, and downgrade in the insurer's credit rating.